-One of our more recent customers sent us their step-by-step instructions on installing our Fireplace Mantel Brackets!
+This guide is from one of our more recent customers, its a step-by-step instruction guide on how to install a Fireplace Mantel Bracket!
 They were updating their home’s old fireplace with something more modern.

 To begin this process, the drywall was removed exposing the wall studs.
 This would also be a good time to update the fireplace or mechanically fix it.
 Once the drywall is exposed, lines were drawn to measure the exact height they mantel should be mounted at.
 Once this is complete, the brackets may be installed!

 If you want to be extra careful or have a higher weight capacity, we recommend using stainless steel hex bolts.
 These heavy duty hex bolts will give you the best hold that will last a lifetime.

 When installing the brackets, we recommend loosely installing the top or bottom screw so you may maneuver the bracket to the perfect angle.
 When installing our fireplace mantel brackets, you’ll realize they’re very similar to our heavy duty hidden shelf brackets.
 Remember, the metal dowel on the bracket extends out 9 1/2″.
 With 1/2″ drywall, the maximum length you can adjust these brackets are 9″ long.
 If you need a shorter length, you have the option of moving the mounting plate back an inch or so.

 Next you’ll need to drill holes into your wooden mantel.
 These holes need to be close to perfect, as the dowels are also round and should purely slide into the wooden mantel Keep in mind the dowel is 3/4″ made of solid steel.